Quality homes and buildings - anywhere

 M.Sc.
 Agricultural Economics.

 M.Sc.
 International Business and Politics

 T: +45 29 43 93 30

-Lifeshelter was founded in 2012 by Architectural Engineer Jakob Christensen.
-During the first four years we developed, tested, and optimized a pre-fabricated shelter solution, which became the Lifeshelter.
+Lifeshelter was founded in 2012 by Architectural Engineer Jakob Christensen and Architect Claus Heding.
+During the first four years we developed, tested, and optimized the durable panel-based shelter solution, which became the Lifeshelter.
 The development phase was finalized in May 2016.

-It soon became evident, that although the product was very well-received, the price of a Lifeshelter was higher than that of a tent, and well above the target price of the market.
-Therefore we established a partnership with the Danish Refugee Council to investigate the possibility of producing the shelters locally at a lower cost.
-Changes in both material compositions and production methods revealed a great potential for local production opportunities.
+It soon became evident, that although the product was very well-received, the price of a Lifeshelter was higher than the price of a tent, and well above the target price of the market.
+Therefore a partnership with Danish Refugee Council was established to investigate the possibility of producing the shelters locally at a lower cost.
+Changes in both material compositions and production methods revealed a great potential for both local production opportunities and lowering the price.

 During the 1990s a settlement of 500 houses inspired by this ancient tradition was built in Altiplano, Bolivia in a project led by Danish architect Lars Jørgen Jacobsen.

 Lifeshelter has been greatly inspired by this project as well as the ancient tradition it draws upon, and the unique arched shape has proven to be an extremely stable and durable design.